eisental/RedstoneChips/circuitdocs/Clock.md

 The clock chip uses the system time to prevent it's output timing to drift keeping a steady pulse over long periods of time.
 The minimum duration of the clock's on or off states is 50ms (or 1 game tick).

 To send the clock output over a wireless channel, add a broadcast channel name (possibly including a start bit) as the last sign argument.
-For ex. `ch:5` will cause the clock to broadcast on channel `ch`, 5th bit each time it pulses.
+The argument must start with a hash sign (#).
+For ex. `#ch:5` will cause the clock to broadcast on channel `ch` on its 5th bit each time it pulses.

 [source code](https://github.com/eisental/BasicCircuits/blob/master/src/main/java/org/tal/basiccircuits/clock.java)